guguji666666/Docker/Heimdall/readme.md

 docker-compose up -d
 ```

-Give it time to download the image, and start the container.
+It takes some time to download the image, and start the container.
 Remember to add inbound rule for the port in defined in the yml file

 ![image](https://user-images.githubusercontent.com/96930989/227764638-202e5941-738d-454b-968c-882b734756e5.png)